Review: Kaunas String Quartet, St Mary de Lode Church, Gloucester

 Terms: Visit our site for more products: Business Cards, Compliment Slips, Letterheads, Leaflets, Postcards, Posters & much more.
 All items are free next day delivery. www.myprint-247.co.uk

 Contact: 01858 468192

-They take their name from the second city, an important centre for the country's academic and cultural life.
-On the evidence of this concert, they are not content to keep mining the same seams: one, perhaps two, of their chosen works has surely never been played here before.
+On the evidence of this concert, they are not content to keep mining the same seams.
+One, perhaps two of their chosen works has surely never been played here before.

 Many of his paintings, most of which are housed in the National Art Museum at Kaunas, bear titles such as 'sonata', and 'fugue'.
 Perhaps of greater interest to the musician, Ciurlionis was a synesthete – he perceived colours and music simultaneously.